-The Southern Continental Shelf of Greenland is limited to the south-west by the 200 nautical mile (M) line of Canada and to the north-east by the 200 M line of Iceland.
-Since the shelf off South Greenland is relatively narrow, the sediment thickness or "Gardiner" formula will come into play in this area.
-The Eirik Ridge located southwest of Cape Farewell is part of the continental slope off South Greenland.
-In this area and off the eastern part of South Greenland the 60 M distance or "Hedberg" formula is used to define the outer limits of the continental shelf.
-None of these formula lines extends beyond the 350 M line from the baseline of Greenland, which is one of two constraint lines according to Article 76 in the United Nations Convention on the Law of the Sea (UNCLOS).
+The area is limited to the west and south-west by the 200 nautical mile limit of Canada and to the north-east by the 200 nautical mile limit of Iceland.
+Since the shelf off South Greenland is generally relatively narrow, the sediment thickness formula (referred to as Gardiner formula) will come into play in this area.
+The Eirik Ridge, located southwest of Cape Farewell, is part of the continental slope off South Greenland.
+In this area and off the eastern part of South Greenland, the 60 nautical mile distance formula (also referred to as Hedberg formula) is used to define the outer limits of the continental shelf.
+None of these formula lines extends beyond 350 nautical miles from the baseline of Greenland, which is one of two constraint lines according to Article 76 in the United Nations Convention on the Law of the Sea (UNCLOS).

-Investigations within the Continental Shelf project in this area have primarily focused on
+Investigations arranged by the Continental Shelf Project in this area have primarily focused on:

-- Collection of bathymetric data to determine the foot of the continental slope
+- Acquisition of bathymetric data to determine the foot of the continental slope

-- Collection of reflection seismic data to map the sediment thickness outside the foot of the continental slope
+- Acquisition of seismic reflection data to map the sediment thickness beyond the foot of the continental slope

-- Acquisition of data that can characterize the nature of the Eirik Ridge i.e. refraction seismic data
+- Acquisition of data that can characterise the nature of the Eirik Ridge, e.g. seismic refraction data

-On 14 June, 2012, the Government of the Kingdom of Denmark together with the Government of Greenland submitted documentation for an extended continental shelf beyond 200 M south of Greenland to the Commission on the Limits of the Continental Shelf (CLCS).
-The claimed area covers approximately 115.000 km2 south of Greenland and is divided into a south-western part in the Labrador Sea and an eastern part in the Irminger Sea (See also CLCS website).
+On 14 June 2012, the Government of the Kingdom of Denmark together with the Government of Greenland submitted documentation for an extended continental shelf beyond 200 nautical miles south of Greenland to the Commission on the Limits of the Continental Shelf (CLCS).
+The area covers approximately 115,000 km2 south of Greenland and is divided into a south-western part (towards Canada) in the Labrador Sea and an eastern part (towards Iceland) in the Irminger Sea.